pakkurutheen/fertlizer-prediction/README.md

 # Algorithm Used

-The fertilizer recommendation system employs several machine learning algorithms to analyze the dataset and make personalized fertilizer recommendations based on specific crops and environmental conditions.
+The fertilizer prediction system employs several machine learning algorithms to analyze the dataset and make personalized fertilizer recommendations based on specific crops and environmental conditions.
 The following algorithms were used:

 Logistic Regression: Logistic regression is used to predict categorical outcomes, and it has been applied here to classify the suitability of fertilizer types for different crops and conditions.